CROI 2026: Australian study of 4CMenB vaccine fails to protect gay men against gonorrhoea

 This led to NHS England last August recommending the vaccine for gay and bisexual men and sex workers at high risk of STIs based on a decision by the UK Joint Scientific Committee on Vaccination and Immunisation (JCVI) in November 2023.
 [4, 5]

 The GoGoVax study at CROI 2026 was presented by Kate Seib from Griffith University Southport Australia.
-This multisite, double-blind placebo-controlled study randomised more than 600 gay men aged 18 to 50 to either receive two doses of the 4CMenB vaccine, given three months apart, or placebo.
+This double-blind, placebo-controlled multisite study randomised more than 600 gay men aged 18 to 50 to receive either two doses of the 4CMenB vaccine, given three months apart, or placebo.

 Entry criteria included HIV-negative men to be on PrEP and HIV-positive men to be on effective ART and to have had a gonorrhoea diagnosis in the previous 18 months.
-Monitoring included urogenital, anorectal and oropharyngeal swabs every three months for two years.
+Monitoring included urogenital, anorectal and oropharyngeal swabs every three months for two years, with the primary endpoint based on time to the first detection of gonorrhoea.

 This was a largely HIV-negative study (90%), with mean age 34 (+/– 6), and 90% had a history of gonorrhoea and 19% of syphilis.
 60% reported more than 10 partners in the last 6 months (and 6% more than 50 partners; one third didn’t routinely use condoms with casual partners).